BenWeiTang/Real-Time-Music-Visualization/README.md

 Future goals:
 - Halve the memory usage.
-  - A possible solution is to use `sf::VertextBuffer` to replace a portion of entries in currently used `sf::VertexArray`.
+  - A possible solution is to use `sf::VertexBuffer` to replace a portion of entries in currently used `sf::VertexArray`.
 - Allow for saving the canvas upon finishing playing the audio file by the user.

 https://user-images.githubusercontent.com/78770681/200097389-bb4503a2-2cee-4b1d-bcd3-c095cc61a95f.mp4